Synertry/RushDevsDailyGo/README.md

 > "DevOps is fun until something breaks"

 ## About

+Update 2023-06-11:
+This is now just a reference repo for my table driven tests, benchmarks and CI/CD.
+It will be active for a while before archiving to gradually migrate CI/CD service to another repo.

 Go Code for dailies challenges from the [Discord server RushDevs](https://discord.gg/ABAkZeyr9A) in Channel [🧠 | daily-aufgaben](https://discord.com/channels/943265457727766608/1018218760089378828)<br>
 Here is the invite link to join the server: